Learning about other cultures is important for toddlers and preschoolers and Chinese New Year is a great one to introduce in winter.

 Reading about the celebration is a great way to learn more about it and our list of Chinese New Year Books for Toddlers and Preschoolers contains some of the best books to read about how it is celebrated and learn more about it.

-Chinese New Year Books for Toddlers and Preschoolers
+Our Pick of the Best Chinese New Year Books for Toddlers and Preschoolers

-I've tried to include a mix of fiction and non-fiction suitable for this age range and some favorite characters that celebrate the Chinese New Year as well because I feel that that helps children to connect with the stories as well putting something that they know and recognize into the situation.
+I've tried to include a mix of fiction and non-fiction suitable for this age range and some favourite characters that celebrate the Chinese New Year as well because I feel that that helps children to connect with the stories as well putting something that they know and recognize into the situation.

-Chinese New Year explained by children
+Chelsea's Chinese New Year by Lisa Bullard

 When children can connect with the characters in the story, maybe because they have the same name, they are the same age or they are doing something they really want to do it can help bring the story to life for them.
 Chelsea in Chelsea’s Chinese New Year is allowed to stay up late one thing that both of my kids always wanted to do.